xpack/web-doxygen/website/docs/manual/pages/diagrams.md

 <li>A <b>dotted</b> arrow indicates private inheritance.</li>
 </ul>

-<p>The elements in the graphs generated by the dot tool have the following meaning:</p>
+The elements in the graphs generated by the dot tool have the following meaning:

 <ul class="doxyList ">
 <li>A <b>white</b> box indicates a class or struct or file.</li>